REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

 \subsubsection{Evaluation on Various Backbones}

-The performance of REB and Patchcore with different backbones (Res18, WR50 \cite{zagoruyko2016wide} and Vgg11\cite{he2016deep}) on the MVTec AD dataset is shown in Figure \ref{backbone}.
-Because REB already achieves good results on the Mvtec dataset very well, we did not use a larger network than WR50.
+The performance of REB and Patchcore with different backbones (Res18, WR50 \cite{zagoruyko2016wide} and Vgg11\cite{he2016deep}) on the MVTec AD dataset is shown in Fig. \ref{backbone}.
+Because REB already achieves good results on the MVTec AD dataset, we did not use a larger network than WR50.
 REB outperforms Patchcore in anomaly detection and localization and shows outstanding performance with small backbones, enabling faster and better anomaly detection.